-Car Dangling From Fourth Floor of Santa Monica Parking Structure Prompts Fire Dept. Response
+Tourist Rescues Driver From Car Dangling Over Edge of Santa Monica Parking Structure: Fire Dept.

-Crews successfully pulled back a vehicle that was dangling precariously off the side of a multi-story parking garage in Santa Monica late Monday morning.
+A tourist rescued a woman from her car as it dangled precariously off the side of a multi-story parking garage in Santa Monica late Monday morning, officials said.

-The incident occurred sometime before 10:30 a.m. in Parking Structure 5, which is located in the 1400 block of Fourth Street, according to the Santa Monica Fire Department.
+The incident occurred about 10:30 a.m. in Parking Structure 5, which is located in the 1400 block of Fourth Street, according to the Santa Monica Fire Department.
 The structure is adjacent to the Third Street Promenade and roughly across the street from Santa Monica Place.

-Photos and video from the scene showed the vehicle appeared to have plowed through the metal pole or wires that serve as a barrier on the side of the tall structure.
-Authorities have not yet released information about how it ended up nearly falling over the edge.
+Fire Capt.
+Patrick Nulty told KTLA the driver, a woman in her 60s, was parking in a space when she inadvertently hit the accelerator instead of the brake.
+That nearly propelled the vehicle off the fifth floor of the structure, but safety cables that serve as a barrier prevented the car from plummeting off, he said.

+A bystander helped open the door and managed to get the woman out the dangling car.

-A search and rescue team was called to the scene and stabilized the car as it dangled from the garage’s fourth floor.
-It was removed shortly before 11:40 a.m., according to a KTLA photographer at the scene.
+About two dozen firefighters were dispatched to the scene, including search and rescue personnel, to stabilize the car.
+The vehicle was safely removed shortly before 11:40 a.m., according to a KTLA photographer at the scene.

 Amid the operation, fire officials were warning people to stay away from the area until the operation was complete, citing possible hazards.